gsiebels/project-hair/README.md

 decided to go solo as I wanted to solidify what I have learned in the past 3 months from the back end to frontend and styling.

-This is HairHub, a mobile freelance hairdresser site where you can search for individual hairdressers and book them based on the prices and in the future reviews.
+This is HairHub, a mobile freelance hairdresser site where you can search for individual hairdressers and book them based on the prices, reviews and image gallery.

 ![hairhub-homepage](https://raw.githubusercontent.com/gsiebels/project-hair/master/hairhub-homepage-img.png)